kus/cs2-modded-server/README.md

 From `/addons/metamod/` copy `bin` to your servers `/addons/metamod/` and *Merge All*

+## Acessing admin menu

+Bind a key to `sm_admin` from console i.e. `bind p sm_admin` then press `p` and the admin menu should open.

+If you want to add admins, you need to edit this file `/addons/sourcemod/configs/admins_simple.ini` and add the admin to the bottom i.e. `"STEAM_0:0:56050"	"9:z"` save the file and if the server is running run `sm_reloadadmins` and reconnect to the server.

+If you want to read more about admin flags you can do that [here](https://wiki.alliedmods.net/Adding_Admins_(SourceMod)).

+Note: `/addons/sourcemod/configs/admins_simple.ini` will be overwritten by my script defaultly each time `install.sh` runs so once you have `install.sh` on your server you may want to update `gcp.sh` and comment out the `curl` line which downloads the latest `install.sh` as it shouldn't change too much.

+Open `install.sh` and after it dynamically creates `cfg/env.cfg` you there is commented out code that will dynamically overwrite `/addons/sourcemod/configs/admins_simple.ini` with your own admins.
+Simply update the Steam ID's and uncomment the lines.

+## Changing game modes

+Once you are setup as an admin, open up the admin menu and go to Server Commands > Exec Configs and choose a game mode i.e. "Competitive" and you need to change the map for it to properly kick in so open the admin menu again and Server Commands > Maps > de_dust2 and once the server changes map the new game mode will be running.

 ## Running the server on Google Cloud

 ### Create firewall rule